Sat, 20 Jun 2026 · LIVE

 Earthquake of magnitude 4.0 strikes Myanmar

-An earthquake of magnitude 4.0 struck Myanmar on Wednesday, a statement by the National Center for Seismology said.
+An earthquake of magnitude 4.0 struck Myanmar on Friday morning, according to the National Centre for Seismology.

 Shallow earthquakes are generally more dangerous than deep earthquakes.
 This is because the seismic waves from shallow earthquakes have a shorter distance to travel to the surface, resulting in stronger ground shaking and potentially more damage to structures and greater casualties.